 A native of South Africa and a naturalized U.S. citizen, Dr. Affleck-Graves specializes in the study of initial public offerings, valuation and asset pricing models, and shareholder value-added methodology.
 He is the author of more than 50 refereed publications and the recipient of numerous teaching awards.

-Dr. Affleck-Graves joined the Notre Dame faculty in 1986 after teaching and conducting research for the previous 11 years at his alma mater, the University of Cape Town, where he earned bachleor's, master's and doctoral degrees.
+1986 after teaching and conducting research for the previous 11 years at his alma mater, the University of Cape Town, where he earned bachleor's, master's and doctoral degrees.